cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-alter-procedure.md

 The name of the extension that the procedure is to depend on.

-[ EXTERNAL ] SECURITY INVOKER
+[ EXTERNAL ] SECURITY INVOKER`**
-[ EXTERNAL ] SECURITY DEFINER
+[ EXTERNAL ] SECURITY DEFINER`**

-:   Change whether the procedure is a security definer or not.
+Change whether the procedure is a security definer or not.
 The key word `EXTERNAL` is ignored for SQL conformance.
 See [CREATE PROCEDURE](/docs/sql-statements/sql-stmt-create-procedure.md) for more information about this capability.

-configuration_parameter
+configuration_parameter`**
 **`value`**

 Set or change the value of a configuration parameter when the procedure is called.
 If value is `DEFAULT` or, equivalently, `RESET` is used, the procedure-local setting is removed, and the procedure runs with the value present in its environment.
 Use `RESET ALL` to clear all procedure-local settings. `SET FROM CURRENT` saves the value of the parameter that is current when `ALTER PROCEDURE` is run as the value to be applied when the procedure is entered.

-:   See [SET](/docs/sql-statements/sql-stmt-set.md) for more information about allowed parameter names and values.
+See [SET](/docs/sql-statements/sql-stmt-set.md) for more information about allowed parameter names and values.

 **`RESTRICT`**